hebrides/intern-training/README.md

 #### Part 5.
 Tech Stacks

 You should know what a "technology stack" means.
-There are a multitude of tools available to construct client server software.
+There are a multitude of tools available to construct client-server software.
 This can be beneficial but also cause confusion, especially for beginners:

 1) https://stackshare.io/stacks
 2) https://youtu.be/Sxxw3qtb3_g